Week 18: Applications and implications (Forest Fairy planning)

 1) Task and why this week matters

-By Week 18 most subsystems run on their own: omni base wiring is mostly done, the tree-root pot is printed, the Forest_fairy_v2 carrier is in hand, multi-MCU comms and firmware are mostly written, and the Alibaba voice → TFT loop works on the bench (Week 17).
+By Week 18 most subsystems run on their own: omni base wiring is mostly done, the tree-root pot is printed, the Forest_fairy_v2 carrier is in hand, multi-MCU comms and firmware are mostly written, and the Alibaba voice → TFT loop works on the bench (Week 15).
 What I still do not have is one machine: pot, base, carrier, screen, and chili pepper plant bolted together and powered as a unit.
-This week is scope lock, not a victory lap.
+This week is about locking scope, not celebrating early wins.

 I treat the checklist below as the backbone for the BOM and self-review.
 Line items align with order screenshots in my personal procurement log (docs/forest-fairy-procurement.md, total ¥3080.95).
 The same ledger is also available as a spreadsheet: 下载采购价目表 (Excel).